 DFO currently provides opportunities for Haida Gwaii licence eligibility holders to harvest a small harvestable quota in Area 2 West.
-A maximum expected use of 400 tons in this area is available allowing a maximum of 4 of the 10 eligible licences to operate in this area.
-As a first priority, DFO will accept a consensus-based proposal for the selection of participants to harvest the expected use for the area be submitted to the spawn on kelp Coordinator.
+A maximum expected use of 100 tons in this area is available allowing a maximum of 1 of the 10 eligible licences to operate in this area.
+As a first priority, DFO will accept a consensus-based proposal for the selection of participants to harvest the expected use for the area be submitted to the Spawn on Kelp Coordinator (See Contacts).

 In the absence of an acceptable consensus proposal, a lottery process will be used to select the appropriate number of participants for the licences being allocated.
 In the event a lottery is held, a lottery application will be sent to the ten Haida Gwaii licence eligibility holders.
-Completed applications must be received at the Prince Rupert Pacific Fishery Licence Unit (PFLU) by January 23, 2015.
+Completed applications must be received at the Prince Rupert Pacific Fishery Licence Unit (PFLU) by January 22, 2016.

-License holders selecting to fish in Area 2W will not be eligible to fish in Haida Gwaii and cannot transfer product between the 2 areas.
+License holders selecting to fish in Area 2W may not fish in Haida Gwaii (closed area for 2016)..